In case of an emergency, contact UK Police

 Only University community members (students, employees, patients, or visitors) may file a Formal Complaint.

 To file a Formal Complaint, the Complainant must provide a signed statement of their allegations to Equal Opportunity.
-Complainants may use this form but are not required to do so.
+Complainants can contact Equal Opportunity at 859-257-8927 for more information.

 Unless the Title IX Coordinator determines the safety of the University community would be compromised if the University does not engage in a formal complaint process, the Complainant controls what action the University takes on a report of sexual misconduct.